Vallalika/Cheese_shop_inventory/planning/planning.md

 2. Create Planning documents - 2.5 hours on Saturday

     --> UX documents (week_4 > day_4 > UX Design + Canvas)

     a.
-Complete 1 user persona template - Done
+Complete 1 user persona template - Find pic and make prettier if time
     b.
 Complete 1 user needs template - Done
     c.
 Create 1 use case diagram with PDA template - Done
     e.
 Get a rough idea of the front-end in terms of colours and style - Done
     f.
 Create a low-fi wireframe, to be refined later on, then make a med-fi later on - Done
+    i.
+Complete 1 wireframe - Done
     d.
-Create 1 activity diagram with PDA template -
+Create 1 activity diagram with PDA template - later
     h.
-Complete 1 user journey template -
+Complete 1 user journey template - later
-    i.
-Complete 1 wireframe - Done
     g.
-Create implementations' constraints plan based on PDA template -
+Create implementations' constraints plan based on PDA template - later

-3. Create classes, objects and table diagrams (arrows should be in there for the PDA, at least 3 or 4 classes would be useful) - 2 hours on Saturday
+3. Create classes, objects and table diagrams - 2 hours on Saturday Classes ok, Objects to do later for PDA, table diagrams on paper only

 4. Create a list of routes and a user sitemap for the MVP - 2.5 hours on Saturday